Skip to Content

 Your script in EarSketch is your list of instructions for the computer to play your music, just like a script gives actors/actresses instructions on what to say when they perform.

 Let’s learn how to create a script in EarSketch!
-Follow along with me.
+Follow along here or with detailed screenshots in your Student Coding Workbook.

-1. If, in the middle of the screen, there is blue text saying, Click here to create a new script, then select it to create a new script."
+1. If, in the CODE EDITOR, there is blue text saying, Click here to create a new script, then select it to create a new script.

 OR

-2. If, you have a script open already, like the quick_tour.py, then select the + sign beside the quick_tour.py in the CODE EDITOR.
+2. If you have a script open already, like the quick_tour.py, then select + sign beside the script name in the CODE EDITOR.

 1. Name the script EarSketch First Script.